 Now you’ve got some ideas for things to do on Mother’s Day with your Mum.
 But how about gifts for someone with Alzheimer’s and Dementia?
 Read on to discover 6 simple Mother’s Day gifts for someone living with Alzheimer’s and Dementia.

 1) Large wall calendar

 Create a large wall calendar full of family photos.
-Photographs and albums can help someone living with Alzheimer’s feel less lonely and is a way of providing comfort.
+Photographs and albums can help someone living with Dementia and Alzheimer’s feel less lonely and is a way of providing comfort.
 Why not get your relatives involved and plan it out together.

 2) Soft Toys

 Sensory activities can bring out lots of memories for someone living with Alzheimer’s.
 One Mother’s Day gift idea could be to buy her a soft toy with multiple kinds of fabrics to engage mum’s interest and boost her mood.

 When someone is living with Alzheimer’s, it can affect their visual perception, especially in the later stages.
 They might find it easier to see brighter colours, but struggle to distinguish one item from the next if they’re in a room with lots of monochromatic colours, such as black and white.